mlfoundations/advancedml-sp23/index.md

 **Week 2**{: .label .label-purple } May 4 - May 11: [GPT-3](https://arxiv.org/abs/2005.14165).
 Due 11:59pm on May 11.
 For more detail see [here](https://edstem.org/us/courses/38321/discussion/3076639).

 **Week 3**{: .label .label-purple } May 11 - May 18: [Transformers](https://arxiv.org/abs/1706.03762).
 Due 11:59pm on May 18.
 For more detail see [here](https://edstem.org/us/courses/38321/discussion/3076639).

-## Grading

-For students enrolled in CSE 493, your class grade will be determined by:
-- 25% assignment 1
-- 25% assignment 2
-- 50% final project

-For students enrolled in CSE 599, your class grade will be determined by:
-- 20% assignment 1
-- 20% assignment 2
-- 10% reading assignment
-- 50% final project

 ## Project